SanderMertens/flecs/docs/Queries.md

 - Queries can be cached, uncached or a mix of both, which lets games pick the ideal balance between iteration performance, query creation performance and administration overhead.

-- Queries have advanced features for matching patterns against entity graphs which can be used to build immersive gameplay without having to build and maintain complex custom data structures ([blog](https://ajmmertens.medium.com/building-games-in-ecs-with-entity-relationships-657275ba2c6c)).
+- Queries have advanced features for matching patterns against entity graphs which can be used to build immersive game play without having to build and maintain complex custom data structures ([blog](https://ajmmertens.medium.com/building-games-in-ecs-with-entity-relationships-657275ba2c6c)).

 - Queries support `and`, `or`, `not` and `optional` [operators](#operator-overview).